GabaCorreaSB/GabaCorreaSB/README.md

 # Hey! 👋
 ## Welcome to my Github profile!

-#### My name is Gabriel Correa AKA Gaba.
-I'm a Computer Engineering student, currently at the 10th and last period.
+#### My name is Gabriel Correa AKA Gaba and I'm a Software Engineer.
 I used to work as a Networking Analyst, with focus on LGPD and automating local infrastructure.
 When I started to apply infrastructure as code I had the urge to start my journey towards Software Engineering, to be able to learn more about the life of an Engineer.

 #### I've became very passionate about programming as I was going through college years.
 Started coding in basic college assignments but in no time I began to automate most of my duties as a Networking Analyst, which helped me go after learning how to properly code and how to make a life out of it.
 Began with C++ for IoT, and then got a feeling for shell scripting, which led me to python. ;D